 Audacity is available to download for free on Windows and Macs.

 Make sure to download the FFmpeg Library as well.
-See this video for help or this screenshot of the ffmpeg library links to download
+See this video or the screenshot below for reference (click image to open in new tab):

 Our recommended tool for audio editing is Audacity.
 This self-guided activity is designed takes you through the process of recording, editing and mixing a podcast.
 The first tab covers what you need to know about the Audacity interface and options for recording equipment.